Online Text Analyzer Tool

 What does the word parser count as a word?

-The parsing logic counts Unicode letter sequences and number tokens, including supported scripts such as Hangul, Han, Hiragana, Katakana, and Latin text.
+The parser counts Unicode letter sequences, numeric tokens, and compounds with internal apostrophes or hyphens, including scripts such as Hangul, Han, Hiragana, Katakana, and Latin.